 30 Min Indian Coconut Shrimp Curry

 - 20 large jumbo shrimps peeled and deveined

 - 1 medium medium tomato cut into quarters

 - 1 cup water

 - salt to taste

 - In a food processor add tomato, garlic, ginger, and jalapeno.
 Pulse them until pureed.

-- Add the tomato-garlic puree, tomato paste and cook for about 5-6 minutes or until most of the water evaporates.
+- Add the tomato-garlic puree and tomato paste, and cook for about 5-6 minutes or until much of the water evaporates.

-- Now add coconut milk, garam masala, salt, and 1/2 cup water.
+- Add coconut milk, garam masala, salt, and ½ cup water.
 Bring the mixture to a boil.
-Add remaining water if necessary.
+Add remaining water, if necessary.

-- Add cleaned shrimps and cook for 2-3 min on each side or until well done.
+- Add cleaned shrimp or prawns and cook for 2-3 min on each side or until well done.

-- At the end sprinkle some chopped cilantro and serve warm.
+- In the end, sprinkle some chopped cilantro and serve warm.

 - You can skip the jalapeno if you don’t the prefer hot and spicy taste